hirosystems/docs/docs/get-started/running-api-node.md

 2. `stacks-blockchain-api`
 3. `stacks-blockchain`

-When bringing down the API node, you should bring the services down in the exact reverse order in which they were brought up, to avoid losing data.
+When bringing down the Stacks Blockchain API node, you should bring the services down in the exact reverse order in which they were brought up, to avoid losing data.

 :::note